Kggupta/BorgCubeBot/README.md

 This bot is really just a fun project that I'm doing as a hobby and to interact with my friends.
 I plan on making it an all-in-one bot, themed after the popular Star Trek villain known only as "The Borg".

-Join the [bot server](https://discord.gg/evYQA2h) if you would like to help with beta-testing!
-[upvote](https://discordbots.org/bot/518206536535769099/vote) the bot if you like what you see!
-[invite](https://discordapp.com/api/oauth2/authorize?client_id=518206536535769099&permissions=2080762993&scope=bot) the bot to your server and join the fun!
-(Needs Administrator permissions to use the Moderation commands)
+Join the [bot server](https://discord.gg/evYQA2h) if you would like to help with beta-testing!\n [upvote](https://discordbots.org/bot/518206536535769099/vote) the bot if you like what you see!\n [invite](https://discordapp.com/api/oauth2/authorize?client_id=518206536535769099&permissions=2080762993&scope=bot) the bot to your server and join the fun!
+(Needs Administrator permissions to use the Moderation commands)\n

 The features I will add to it are as follows, but not limited to:
 - Moderation